 - Cosmetic surgery or procedures, unless due to an accidental injury or to improve a malformed part of the body.
 For example, all stages of breast reconstruction surgery are covered after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance. - Custodial care is care provided in a nursing home, hospice, or other facility setting when members do not require skilled medical care or skilled nursing care.
-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps members with activities of daily living, such as bathing or dressing.

-- Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging, and mental performance), except when medically necessary. - Experimental medical and surgical procedures, equipment, and medications, unless covered by Original Medicare or under a Medicare-approved clinical research study or by our Plan.
-Experimental procedures and items are those items and procedures determined by our Plan and Original Medicare not accepted by the medical community. - Eye Radial keratotomy, LASIK surgery; Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery; routine eye exam and eyewear allowance are covered; eyewear with a total refractive value of less than + 0.50 diopter in at least one eye; eyewear or professional services specific to contact lens wear (i.e., fitting, assessment and follow up) exceeding the benefit allowance; Orthotics, vision training, low vision aids or any supplemental training; Medical eye care services and diagnostic procedures; Any examination required by an employer as a condition of employment; Conditions covered by Worker's Compensation; Any services provided by another vision Plan or furnished by a non-contracting provider. - Family Planning services. - Fees charged by immediate relatives or members of their household. - Full-time nursing care in their home. - Homemaker services include basic household assistance, including light housekeeping or light meal preparation. - Meals are covered after surgery or inpatient hospitalization for a chronic illness; for a medical condition or potential medical condition that requires the enrollee to remain at home for a period of time. - Naturopath Services (uses of natural or alternative treatments). - Orthopedic shoes, unless the shoes are part of a leg brace and included in the cost of the brace or the shoes are for people with diabetic foot disease. - Personal items in their room at hospital or skilled nursing facility, such as a telephone or television. - Private duty nurses. - Private room in a hospital, except when considered medically necessary. - Reversal of sterilization procedures, gender-affirming procedures or gender identity reassignment and non-prescription contraceptive supplies. - Routine dental care, such as extractions, fillings, or dentures.
-However, non-routine dental care required to treat illness or injury may be covered as inpatient or outpatient care. - Routine foot care, with the exception of limited coverage provided according to Medicare guidelines. - Routine transportation. - Services considered not reasonable or necessary, according to the standards of original Medicare, unless these services are listed by the Plan as covered services. - Services provided to veterans in Veterans Affairs (VA) facilities.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps members with activities of daily living, such as bathing or dressing. - Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging, and mental performance), except when medically necessary. - Experimental medical and surgical procedures, equipment, and medications, unless covered by Original Medicare or under a Medicare-approved clinical research study or by our Plan.
+Experimental procedures and items are those items and procedures determined by our Plan and Original Medicare not accepted by the medical community. - Eye Radial keratotomy, LASIK surgery; Eyewear with a total refractive value of less than + 0.50 diopter in at least one eye; eyewear or professional services specific to contact lens wear (i.e., fitting, assessment and follow up) exceeding the benefit allowance; Orthotics, vision training, low vision aids or any supplemental training; Medical eye care services and diagnostic procedures; Any examination required by an employer as a condition of employment; Conditions covered by Worker's Compensation; Any services provided by another vision Plan or furnished by a non-contracting provider. - Family Planning services. - Fees charged by immediate relatives or members of their household. - Full-time nursing care in their home. - Homemaker services include basic household assistance, including light housekeeping or light meal preparation. - Meals delivered to their home. - Naturopath Services (uses of natural or alternative treatments). - Orthopedic shoes, unless the shoes are part of a leg brace and included in the cost of the brace or the shoes are for people with diabetic foot disease. - Personal items in their room at hospital or skilled nursing facility, such as a telephone or television. - Private duty nurses. - Private room in a hospital, expect when considered medically necessary. - Reversal of sterilization procedures, gender-affirming procedures or gender identity reassignment and non-prescription contraceptive supplies. - Routine dental care, such as extractions, fillings, or dentures.
+However, non-routine dental care required to treat illness or injury may be covered as inpatient or outpatient care.

+- Routine foot care, with the exception of limited coverage provided according to Medicare guidelines. - Routine transportation. - Services considered not reasonable or necessary, according to the standards of Original Medicare, unless these services are listed by the Plan as covered services. - Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when emergency services are received at VA hospital and the VA cost-sharing is more than the cost-sharing under our Plan.
 The Plan will reimburse veterans for the difference.
-Members are still responsible for the Plan's cost-sharing amounts.

-- Supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease. - Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare. - Transplants that use embryonic stem cells.
+Members are still responsible for CHRISTUS Health Plan's cost-sharing amounts. - Supportive devices for the feet, with the exception of orthopedic or therapeutic shoes for people with diabetic foot disease. - Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare. - Transplants that use embryonic stem cells.